zhaopengl/MAST90107_Group20_Project/README.md

 # MAST90107_Group20_Project

-# Dataset folder contains all the datasets
+Dataset folder contains all the datasets.
+Model folder contains all the models files.
-# Pre-processing folder contains all the pre-processing files
+Pre-processing folder contains all the pre-processing files.
-# Models folder contains all the model files
+MeetingMinutes folder contains all the meeting minutes.